This is a revised edition of the article that was first published in InfoWorld, April 30, 2020.

 The purple boxes capture the parts of the data science creation process that are also needed for deployment.
 Instead of having to copy them or having to go through an explicit “export model” step, now we simply add Capture-Start/Capture-End nodes to frame the relevant pieces and use the Workflow-Combiner to put the pieces together.
 The resulting, automatically created workflow is shown below:

 The Workflow-Writer nodes come in different shapes that are useful for all possible ways of deployment.
 They do just what their name implies: write out the workflow for someone else to use as a starting point.
-But more powerful is the ability to use Workflow-Deploy nodes that automatically upload the resulting workflow as a REST service or as an analytical application to KNIME Server or deploy it as a container — all possible by using the appropriate Workflow-Deploy node.
+But more powerful is the ability to use Workflow-Deploy nodes that automatically upload the resulting workflow as a REST service or as an analytical application to KNIME Business Hub or deploy it as a container — all possible by using the appropriate Workflow-Deploy node.

 The purpose of this article is not to describe the technical aspects in great detail.
 Still, it is important to point out that this capture and deploy mechanism works for all nodes in KNIME — nodes that provide access to native data transformation and modeling techniques as well as nodes that wrap other libraries such as TensorFlow, R, Python, Weka, Spark, and all of the other third-party extensions provided by KNIME, the community, or the partner network.

-With the new Integrated Deployment extensions, KNIME workflows turn into a complete data science creation and productionization environment.
+With the Integrated Deployment extension, KNIME workflows turn into a complete data science creation and productionization environment.
 Data scientists building workflows to experiment with built-in or wrapped techniques can capture the workflow for direct deployment within that same workflow.
 For the first time, this enables instantaneous deployment of the complete data science process directly from the environment used to create that process.